My name is Jade Volchoff and I would like to welcome you to Howard Gardner MI Charter School’s Guidance Office!

-This will be my fourth year as school counselor at Howard Gardner.
+This will be my fifth year as school counselor at Howard Gardner.

 I received my Bachelors of Science Degree from the College of Education at Penn State University in Rehabilitation Services and my Masters of Education in Elementary School Counseling with a Secondary School Counseling Certification from West Chester University.
 I am currently pursuing my professional counseling license at West Chester University.